shizuo-kaji/CubicalRipser_3dim/README.md

-# CubicalRipser : Persistent homology for 2D image and 3D voxel data
+# CubicalRipser : Persistent homology for 2D image and 3D voxel data (and 1D scalar timeseries)

 copyright by Takeki Sudo and Kazushi Ahara, Meiji University, 2018